vrivier/text-similarity/README.md

-# text-similarity
+# Text similarity
-Text similarity using GloVe and LSTM on pytorch.
+Evaluating the semantic similarity between sentence pairs using GloVe and LSTM on pytorch.

 #### Data
 The dataset used for this project is the SICK dataset (Sentences Involving Compositional Knowledge, by Marelli et al.).